iStock-1072858076.jpg

 Program Manager

-Anne Kalmer Cainion is grounded in the ethos of working for the greater good and collaborating to find sustainable solutions to global issues.
-She has been with the CRSC since 2013.
+Anne is grounded in the ethos of working for the greater good and collaborating to find sustainable solutions to global issues.
+She has been with the CRSC since 2013 and has nineteen years of nonprofit experience.
 Anne was formerly the interim Executive Director for TEMPO Milwaukee, an organization dedicated to furthering the impact of women leaders in the local community.
 During almost ten years in Washington D.C., Anne was the Manager of Board Relations and Special Projects at the H. John Heinz III Center for Science, Economics, and the Environment.
 Prior to the Heinz Center, Anne worked for the African Wildlife Foundation, where she managed the legacy gifts program and served as a major gifts officer.
 Previously, she worked for the American Red Cross National Headquarters as an investigative analyst for the Hurricane Katrina Investigative Unit in the Office of Investigations, Compliance and Ethics.
 Anne holds a B.A. in Communication Studies and African American Studies from Marquette University.

 Karen Kwon